THE HISTORY OF 3D RENDERING: The Digital Age. Part 4

 Time Magazine’s Machine Of The Year 1983

 It was the IBM Personal Computer – the first one to be available to any user because of its low price (starting $1,565) and compatibility.
-The success of the IBM PC made it the favourite of the year according to Time magazine1
+The success of the IBM PC made it the favourite of the year according to Time magazine.

 That was a prequel to the 3rd Industrial Revolution, which is called now the Digital Revolution.

-SGI Workstations2
+SGI Workstations

 Progress in computing inevitably caused boosting in computer graphics technology.
 But as the first PCs lack power, reinforced workstations were needed to work effectively with 3D models.